 The provision of staff required to operate the business is conducted through Group service companies and documented in Service Agreements.
-Underwriting, claims handling, finance decision making and the function of effectively running CRe are outsourced to the CUBL, which acts as the Bermuda service company.
-Actuarial, Investments, IT & Cyber Security, Compliance, Risk Management and Internal Audit are outsourced to CSL, the UK service company.
+Underwriting, claims handling, finance decision making and the function of effectively running CRe are outsourced to CUBL, which acts as the Bermuda service company.
+Actuarial, investment management, IT & cyber security, compliance, risk management and internal audit are outsourced to CSL, the UK service company.